Sheng Long: Street Fighter IV

+Street Fighter 6

-In March 2017, 25 years after the EGM article was published, Capcom gave Sheng Long a joke profile in the Shadaloo Combat Research Institute part of their Capcom Fighters Network website.
+In March 2017, 25 years after the original hoax was published, Capcom gave Sheng Long a joke profile in the Shadaloo Combat Research Institute part of their Capcom Fighters Network website, which showcased artwork and profiles for every character related to the Street Fighter series.
 Satirizing the Sheng Long rumor, it states that he became a living legend, appears after consecutive draw games, his moves are impossible to counterattack and always register as counter hits and that anyone that sees him will die after 24 hours.
-The artwork resembles his appearance in Electronic Gaming Monthly's Street Fighter III April fools article, except instead of long hair and a beard this version sports a long mohawk and a mustache forked upwards.
-Shortly after the page was removed.
+Drawn by Shigenori "kiki" Kiwata, the artwork resembles his appearance in Electronic Gaming Monthly's Street Fighter III April Fools article, except instead of long hair and a beard this version sports a long mohawk and a mustache forked upwards, while his biography stated he stands 6 ft 1 in tall.
+A small note at the bottom of the page stated it would be deleted after 48 hours, and shortly after it was completely removed.

+Sheng Long appears as a non-playable character in the "World Tour" mode of Street Fighter 6 whom players fight atop the SiRN building at night after completing the game.
+Using Ryu's fighting style, he has been described as one of the mode's hardest opponents.